-However, sureties will also take into account the experience of the business owner.
-In addition, some sureties will include the performance of a company when calculating the bond premium.
-Business items that a surety will consider include the following:
+In addition to the business owner’s credit score, sureties may take into account the experience of the business owner.
+Some sureties also look at the company’s performance when calculating the bond premium.

-- Business’s D&B credit report and business credit score
+- Dun & Bradstreet credit report and business credit score

 - Small business lines of credit

 Some construction surety bonds are guaranteed by the Small Business Administration (SBA).
 If you get a construction surety bond that’s guaranteed, the SBA charges a guarantee fee of 0.75% annually.
 This guarantee reduces the risk for the surety and makes it easier for you to obtain a construction surety bond.